jarczano/Recruitment-Task/README.md

 2. Run the emulation of device A: `python device_a.py`.
 3. Run the emulation of device B: `python device_b.py`.
 4. Start the application: `uvicorn main:app`.
+5. The application will be running at `http://localhost:8000`.
+Upon accessing this URL, a page showcasing the functionality of the application will be displayed.

+**Note:** This project requires Python version 3.10